The Best Home Security Systems in 2024 With No Monthly Fees

 Price

 FYI: SimpliSafe is almost always running a sale.
 Equipment packages are sometimes up to 60 percent off.
-The current SimpliSafe sale includes 20 percent off, and the company will throw in a free Smart Alarm Wireless Indoor Camera and a free month of its Fast Protect monitoring service.
+The current SimpliSafe sale, for instance, includes 50 percent off all equipment packages plus a free indoor camera.

 Equipment